 The Hauptwerk Advanced Edition has a native, very high-performance impulse response convolution reverb engine built in, allowing highquality real-time reverb to be added easily and natively, with no additional hardware or software needed.
 In itself, Hauptwerk's reverb engine adds no additional latency (sound delay).
-It's a 'true stereo' (four-channel) convolution reverb engine, and is designed to be able to handle large numbers of simultaneous instances with low CPU load (especially with modern multi-core CPUs that support AVX CPU instruction sets), thus even allowing realistic 'multi-channel virtual acoustics' optionally to be configured, with many virtual sound sources to distribute pipes/ranks within virtual space.
-(Multi-channel virtual acoustics are covered in the next chapter.)
+It's a 'true stereo' (four-channel) convolution reverb engine, and is designed to be able to handle large numbers of simultaneous instances with low CPU load (especially with modern multi-core CPUs), thus even allowing realistic 'multichannel virtual acoustics' optionally to be configured, with many virtual sound sources to distribute pipes/ranks within virtual space.
+(Multichannel virtual acoustics are covered in the next chapter.)